How to Become a Toolpusher

 What does a Toolpusher do?

-A Toolpusher oversees all rig operations to ensure the operations are conducted safely and effectively and meet customer expectations.
-Provides proper guidance and direction to rig crew on specific tasks to be performed, enforcing safe work practices and conducting training sessions as necessary.
-Being a Toolpusher monitors employees' performance and progress, addressing attendance issues and making sure crew is provided with appropriate tools and supplies.
-May require an associate degree or its equivalent.
-Additionally, Toolpusher typically reports to a manager or head of a unit/department.
+A Toolpusher manages operation of the rig, crew, and equipment of a drilling site to maximize site productivity.
+Implements guidelines to ensure operational procedures are aligned with organizational goals and safety standards.
+Being a Toolpusher plans improvement and change initiatives and develops protocols for routine inspections and maintenance.
+Monitors rig operations and drilling parameters to ensure optimal performance and makes functional adjustments as necessary.
+Additionally, Toolpusher provides proper guidance and direction to rig crew on specific tasks to be performed.
+May require an associate degree.
+Typically reports to a director.
 The Toolpusher manages subordinate staff in the day-to-day performance of their jobs.
 True first level manager.
 Ensures that project/department milestones/goals are met and adhering to approved budgets.
 Has full authority for personnel actions.
-Extensive knowledge of department processes.
 To be a Toolpusher typically requires 5 years experience in the related area as an individual contributor.
-1 to 3 years supervisory experience may be required.
+1-3 years supervisory experience may be required.
+Extensive knowledge of the function and department processes.

 A toolpusher, or "pusher," is the foreman for a drilling crew at an oil rig or other extraction site.